tchopra17/SpeechTherapist/README.md

-# Speech Therapy Application
+Speechify: The Speech Correction Application.

-Application designed to help children with speech inpediment issues.
-Contains two streams that will help children practice their annunciation.
+Speechify is the only application designed to help children with speech impediment issues.
+The application comprises of two streams that will help children practice their annunciation.

-* Lesson modules:
+Lesson modules:
-	* Lesson modules will first speak the sentences to the students, it will then ask the student to repeat the sentence to the application and analyse the students annunciation and provide a rating.
+Lesson modules will first speak the sentences to the students, it will then ask the student to repeat the sentence to the application and analyze the student’s annunciation and provide a rating, and advice for improvement and practice sessions.

-* Game modules:
-	*Game modules are speech guided.
-The gameplay is controlled by speech from the player.
-The player must pronounce the words correctly inorder for the game sprites to be controlled.
-If the words are pronounced incorrectly the screen will show feed back for improvement.
+Game modules: Game modules are speech guided.
+The game play is controlled by speech from the player.
+The player must pronounce the words correctly in order for the game sprites to be controlled.
+If the words are pronounced incorrectly the screen will show feedback for improvement.